Greenwood Publishing Group

-Greenwood Publishing Group, Inc. (GPG) was an educational and academic publisher (middle school through university level) which was part of ABC-Clio.
+Greenwood Publishing Group, Inc. (GPG) was an educational and academic publisher (middle school through university level) that was part of ABC-Clio.
 Since 2021, ABC-Clio and its suite of imprints, including GPG, are collectively imprints of British publishing house Bloomsbury Publishing.
 The Greenwood name stopped being used for new books in 2023.

 Established in 1967 as Greenwood Press, Inc., and based in Westport, Connecticut, GPG published reference works under its Greenwood Press imprint; and scholarly, professional, and general-interest books under its related imprint, Praeger Publishers (/ˈpreɪgər/).
 Also part of GPG was Libraries Unlimited, which published professional works for librarians and teachers.
 Both of the latter became stand-alone imprints of ABC-Clio, in 2008–2009, after its purchase of GPG.